Chelsea Balzer is a writer, therapist, musician, and educator.

 A recent fellow with the American Psychological Association, Chelsea holds degrees from Boston College and Creighton University.
 She has trained and collaborated with a variety of organizations including the Justice Resource Institute, Aetherplough, the Institute for the Study and Promotion of Race and Culture, Creative Somatics, Omaha Girls Rock, The Jack Kerouac School of Disembodied Poetics, The Center for Mindful Living, The Naturalist School, The Tender Edge, The Graduate Consortium for Women's Studies at MIT, and others.

 She currently lives in her hometown of Omaha, Nebraska.
-When not performing, she can be found offering therapy and coaching in the Mind Body Clinic at YOGA NOW, leading The Big Feels Lab: a series of workshops on mental health and liberation, and becoming excessively rapturous in most situations.
+When not performing, she can be found offering therapy and coaching, leading The Big Feels Lab: a series of workshops on mental health and liberation, and becoming excessively rapturous in most situations.
 Her debut poetry collection, Fruit Diaries, is forthcoming.
-For more information about therapy, coaching, or consultation, email Chelsea at email@example.com.
+For more information about therapy, coaching, or consultation, email Chelsea at firstname.lastname@example.org.